 When it come to our mental health, do we really know enough?

-That’s great, but what is a ‘mental disorder’ exactly?
+That’s great, but what is a ‘mental disorder’ exactly, and is in any way linked to suicide?
 Glad you asked.
-Listed below are a few of the common types of mental disorders and a brief description of each, and if you feel as though you may be suffering from any of these conditions, I’d like you to know that you’re not alone, and medical help is but a phone call away.
+Listed below are a few of the common types of mental disorders if this has any link to suicide as well as a brief description of each.
+If you feel as though you may be suffering from any of these conditions or know of someone, we’d like you to know that you’re not alone, and medical help is but a phone call away.

 The most common types of mental illness are anxiety disorders, mood disorders, and schizophrenia disorders; below we explain each in turn: